ibm-cloud-docs/account/account_faq.md

 {: #contactsupport}
 {: faq}

 Click **Support** from the console menu bar to go to the Support Center.
+Learn more about support in [Getting support](/docs/get-support?topic=get-support-support-plans].

 ## Can I sign up for a free trial?